-With respect to TSR goals under the Prior LTIP, the Compensation Committee reviewed the total shareholder return calculations against Prior LTIP metrics with respect to the award opportunity that had a three-year performance period ending on December 31, 2021.
+With respect to TSR goals under the LTIP, the Compensation Committee reviewed the TSR calculations against LTIP metrics with respect to the award opportunity that had a three-year performance period ending on December 31, 2022.

-As of the end of the performance period, WashREIT's relative TSR ranked at the 60th percentile with respect to the company peer group and the 53rd percentile with respect to the FTSE index peers, each of which was between target and high performance.
-Pursuant to the terms of the Prior LTIP, the Compensation Committee approved the following awards under the Prior LTIP for the three-year performance period ending December 31, 2021:
+As of the end of the performance period, Elme's relative TSR ranked at 60th percentile, which was between target and high performance, with respect to the company peer group and 43rd percentile, which was between threshold and target performance, with respect to the FTSE index peers.
+Pursuant to the terms of the LTIP, the Compensation Committee approved the following awards under the LTIP for the three-year performance period ending December 31, 2022: